craig552uk/nigel/README.md

 Nigel is different.

-Unlike (probably) every other behaviour driven engine out there, Nigel does not store your data in a central database where it can be abused/stolen.
+Unlike every other behaviour driven engine out there, Nigel does not store your data in a central database where it can be abused/stolen.
 Visitor data is only ever collected in the browser's local storage, never anywhere else.

 This is safer for everyone involved.